The Global Innovation Policy Accelerator is a collaborative development programme for innovation policy leaders and managers.

 Governments around the world are seeking more effective approaches to fostering innovation.
-Ensuring innovation policymakers have the right skills, insights, tools, evidence and networks to help design, implement, evaluate and improve innovation policies is essential if innovation policies are to have the desired impacts on economic growth and social challenges.
+Ensuring innovation policymakers have the right skills, insights, tools, evidence and networks to help design, implement, evaluate and improve innovation policies is essential if these policies are to have the desired impacts on economic growth and social challenges.

 In many areas, the UK is seen as a global leader on innovation policy issues and in leadership capacity building.
 Yet there is a global shortage of resources, professional development and peer-support networks for public officials tasked with designing and implementing better support for innovation.

-The programme is funded through the UK government’s Newton Fund and we aim to deliver executive development to national cohorts of senior policymakers from the main innovation institutions, while strengthening the implementation capabilities of their teams.
+The Global Innovation Policy Accelerator programme is funded through the UK government’s Newton Fund and delivers executive development to national cohorts of senior policymakers from the main innovation institutions, while strengthening the implementation capabilities of their teams.

 The programme is delivered by a consortium of leading UK expert organisations including the universities of Manchester and Oxford, and innovation and design expert consultants 100% Open and Uscreates.

 We are also working with local partner organisations in each of the countries the programme is delivered in.
 These local partnerships are essential to our ability to fully grasp and navigate each of the unique national innovation systems we are working with.